-Read on to see how to prepare your home-based business from future risks.
+Fortunately, you have options.
+Read on to see how to prepare your home-based business against risks.

 Notable exceptions to the most basic homeowners plans are earthquakes, flood protection, and sinkholes.
 These must be added as additional endorsements to any plan.